pydio/pydio-doc-admin-guide/6_command_line_reference/1_main/cells.md

 ### Services Discovery

 Micro services need a registry mechanism to discover each other.
-By default, Pydio Cells ships with Nats.io and Consul.io implementations.
+By default, Pydio Cells ships with Nats.io.
 You don't need to install any dependency.
 By default, Cells uses the NATS implementation.
-You can switch to consul by using the flag --registry=consul.

 ```
 ./cells [flags]